yulioaj290/jade/docs/filtering.md

 * LESS_THAN_EQUAL: lte
 * CONTAINS: c
 * NOT_CONTAINS: nc
+* ARRAY_CONTAINS: ac
+* ARRAY_NOT_CONTAINS: anc
 * IN: in
 * NOT_IN: nin

-Each filter will be translated to a comparison expression in sql
+Most filters will be translated to a comparison expression in sql
 * EQUAL_TO:
   * If the value is null: ${PATH} IS NULL
   * If the value is not null: ${PATH} = "${VALUE}"